Climate psychology and supervision

 Climate psychology indicates a new way of imagining our internal worlds in all our connectedness and interdependence with the vital forces, the animate objects, the creatures with whom we share habitats’.
 (Hollway, Hoggett, Robertson & Weintrobe, 2022).
 It is complex reflecting networking and interdependence as the diagram below indicates.

-Climate psychology is concerned with understanding the non-rational dimensions of our collective paralysis in the face of a worsening climate crisis.
-If we humans simply responded to facts and evidence in rational ways then the gravity of our situation would have led to radical action.
+Climate psychology is concerned with understanding the non-rational dimensions of our collective paralysis in the face of a worsening climate crisis.and how to bear what feels unbearable in the face of so much loss and destruction.
 The psychological work is to engage how the cultural unconscious shapes the way we experience the world.

-Learning how to think into the unthought penumbra of human awareness and bear discomfort, invites a different psychology – one that includes a planetary awareness.
+Learning how to think into the unthought penumbra of human awareness and bear discomfort, invites a different psychology – one that includes our home planet.
 Climate psychology is not simply a psychology to explain why climate science is not accepted but one which attends to the instability of cultural transition.

 Supervision